jkeesh/digits-machine-learning/README.md

     Display a table of digits from the training data, and click to see more python display_digit_table_click.py

+    Guess the digit for an 8x8 jpeg image python image_to_prediction.py

 # Try your own drawn digit